Social Democratic League of America: Dissolution

 The termination of the war in Europe removed much of the patriotic fervor that drove the Social Democratic League forward.
 The domestic policies of the group were neither original nor extraordinary, and the organization's was lost amidst the cacophony of competing groups, publications, and individuals putting forward programs for post-war reconstruction.
-Emanuel Haldeman-Julius, nothing if not a savvy businessman, unhitched his New Appeal from the feeble and declining SDL, changing the name back to Appeal to Reason on March 1, 1919, and embarking on a new career selling Little Blue Books.
+Emanuel Haldeman-Julius, nothing if not a savvy businessman, unhitched his New Appeal from the feeble and declining SDLA, changing the name back to Appeal to Reason on March 1, 1919, and embarking on a new career selling Little Blue Books.
 Financial problems plagued the organization.
 With a low dues rate and small membership size, gross income paled next to the grandiose international aspirations of its leaders.

-Moreover, personal rivalry shattered the intellectuals who comprised the SDL's leadership.
-Walling and Russell, who succeeded Spargo and Stokes as the official leadership of the SDL, desired the organization to enter the growing Farmer-Labor Party movement of the day, while Stokes and Spargo toyed with the idea of launching a new social democratic youth organization to compete with the Intercollegiate Socialist Society, a group closely tied to the Socialist Party.
+Moreover, personal rivalry shattered the intellectuals who comprised the SDLA's leadership.
+Walling and Russell, who succeeded Spargo and Stokes as the official leadership of the SDLA, desired the organization to enter the growing Farmer-Labor Party movement of the day, while Stokes and Spargo toyed with the idea of launching a new social democratic youth organization to compete with the Intercollegiate Socialist Society, a group closely tied to the Socialist Party.
 Neither proved successful.
 A January 1920 manifesto using Stokes' name without his permission to advocate a policy of which he did not approve — joining the Farmer-Labor movement to fight the Democratic Party in the polls — further exacerbated tensions.

-The SDL lost its key founder in February 1920, when John Spargo abruptly quit the organization in response to a letter to the New York Times written by William English Walling in the name of the organization.
-Spargo took exception to Walling and the SDL's endorsement of the New York legislative "trial" of five expelled Socialist assemblymen who were denied their seats on a political pretext.
+The SDLA lost its key founder in February 1920, when John Spargo abruptly quit the organization in response to a letter to the New York Times written by William English Walling in the name of the organization.
+Spargo took exception to Walling and the SDLA's endorsement of the New York legislative "trial" of five expelled Socialist assemblymen who were denied their seats on a political pretext.

 "I do not see how it is possible for any Socialist to make any statements or take any action at this time calculated to assist the reactionaries of the New York Legislature in their stupid and dangerous attempt to destroy the right of the Socialist Party to representation," Spargo declared upon submitting his resignation.
 Spargo indicated that he believed Walling to have fallen "entirely on the side of anti-socialist forces in this country" and to have become a party to a "dangerous assault on the fundamental principles of political democracy."

 With neither a pressing moral mission, nor a united leadership, nor a widely read official organ, nor an active membership, nor a coherent program, nor financial resources, the Social Democratic League rapidly withered and died during the first half of 1920.